HaoranMiao/MagicData-RAMC/README.md

 We encourage more participators to hit the charts!

 ## SD Track
-The second track focuses on speaker diarization in dialog scenarios, with rules and data preparation as the same as the ASR track.
+The second track focuses on speaker diarization in dialog scenarios, with rules and data preparation the same as the ASR track.

 ### Baseline
 | **Model**| **Train Data** |**Test DER (collar 0.25)**    |